Welcome to today's edition of the Rush 24-7 podcast.

 Newt's just going down the humane road.

-Newt's just, hey, look, I have a heart.
+Newt says, hey, look, I have a heart.

 We care about these people.

-Catherine and I were watching today.
+Catherine and I were watching it.

-I said, you want to watch the postgame, meaning the analysis.
+I said, you want to watch the post-game, meaning the analysis.

 We saw the human side of Newt.

-The standard template for conservatives is heartless, cold, cruel, mean spirited, all of that rot gut.
+The standard template for conservatives is heartless, cold, cruel, mean-spirited, all of that rotgut.

-But Newt's proposal last night showed these CNN people and these mainstream news media people, that maybe there is a heart somewhere in conservatism.
+But Newt's proposal last night showed these CNN people and these mainstream news media people that maybe there is a heart somewhere in conservatism.

 Maybe a conservative here or there does have a heart.

-That ticked me off at all is.
+That ticked me off at all.

-It's like it's like when uh when Al Gore complimented Kemp.
+It's like when Al Gore complimented Kemp.

-Remember back in uh what was that, 1996.
+Remember back in, what was that, 1996?

 And Kemp said, thank you, Mr. Vice President, thereby acknowledging that they're a bunch of racist pigs, but he's not one.